 The town began in the pre-Hispanic era and was the seat of the Tepanec dominion until the Aztec Triple Alliance overthrew it.
 After that, it was a rural farming area becoming part of the Federal District of Mexico City in the mid-19th century.

-In the 20th century the area was engulfed by the urban sprawl of Mexico City.
+In the 20th century, the area was engulfed by the urban sprawl of Mexico City.

 The municipality of Azcapotzalco is in the Valley of Mexico with its eastern half on the lakebed of the former Lake Texcoco and the west on more solid ground.
 The historic center is on the former shoreline of this lake.

-It has a semi moist temperate climate with an average temperature of 15C.
+It has a semi-moist temperate climate with an average temperature of 15 C.

 These parks cover 100.51 hectares, which is 2.9% of the entire municipality.
 The most important of these are the Parque Tezozómoc and Alameda Norte, which together account for 52.4 hectares.

-Parque Tezozomoc was inaugurated in 1982 designed as a scaled replica of the Valley of Basin of Mexico in the pre-Hispanic era.
-The Alamedia Norte park is next to the Ferrería station.
+Parque Tezozomoc was inaugurated in 1982 and designed as a scaled replica of the Valley of Basin of Mexico in the pre-Hispanic era.
+The Alameda Norte park is next to the Ferrería station.
 It has a pond which was used as an ice rink and playing field but was rehabilitated in the 2000s.

-Other important green areas include community squares such as Plaza Hidalgo, sports centers, college campuses, especially that of the Universidad Autónoma Metropolitana, community parks and cemeteries.
+Other important green areas include community squares such as Plaza Hidalgo, sports centers, college campuses, especially that of the Universidad Autónoma Metropolitana, community parks, and cemeteries.

 A number of them maintain individual cultural traits despite being fully engulfed by the urban sprawl of Mexico City.
 Today, the municipality has 61 colonias, 15 pueblos and 11 barrios.
 In 1986, INAH designated the center of Azcapotzalco as a historical monument.

 In 2011, the historic center was designated as a “Barrio Mágico”.

 The most important community remains the former town of Azcapotzalco, also called the historic center, marked by Plaza Hidalgo.
 This square consists of fenced stone paths surrounding gardens.
 Its two main focal points are a statue of Miguel Hidalgo y Costilla facing Avenida Azcapotzalco and a six-sided kiosk in the center.

 The center has a mural called La herencia tepaneca en ul umbral del tercer milenio by Arturo García Bustos, a student of Frida Kahlo and Diego Rivera.
 In 1986, the building was named a historic monument by INAH and converted into its current use in 1991 on its 100th anniversary.

 The main street in the historic center is Avenida Azcapotzalco, which is home to long-established businesses.
-One of these is the Nevería y Cafetería El Nevado, which has a 1950s rock and roll atmosphere, uniformed waitresses and mid 20th-century furnishings.
+One of these is the Nevería y Cafetería El Nevado, which has a 1950s rock and roll atmosphere, uniformed waitresses, and mid-20th-century furnishings.